kodla-dev/renit/packages/renit/README.md

 <hello name="everyone" />
 ```

-### Tailored for needs
+### Suits your needs

-_Renit_ typically encompasses packages that might be needed in every project.
+Includes the right tools for your projects.

 ```js
 import { pluck } from 'renit/collect';